score-json/nlohmann_json/.dotstop_extensions/README.md

 }
 ```

 and the structure regarding test-cases and (nested) sections of test-cases is extracted.

-The expected configuration is
+The expected configuration is:

 ```
 ---